AndreaBlengino/baypy/docs/source/examples/tvmarketing/README.md

 Deviance Information Criterion        -54.77
 ```

+See :py:func:`compute_DIC <baypy.analysis.functions.compute_DIC>` for
+more details on this analysis function.
 *DIC* is lower for the alternative model, indicating a preference for
 the alternative model in log-scale.